Q: Is there a T-Shirt?

 Q: 3am race start?

 A: Many times for the race start have been thrown around, but we settled on 3am for a few reasons.
-Everyone should get to see a great sunrise while climbing Roys Peak; it ties in well with the new 11am Big Easy Marathon start time and those course marshals; we wanted a 20hr cut-off and 11pm was as late as we wanted- so 3am is as late was we can start.
+Everyone should get to see a great sunrise while climbing Roys Peak.
+We wanted a 20hr cut-off and 11pm was as late as we wanted- so 3am is as late was we can start.

 Q: 20hr cutoff?!

 A: There sure is!
-Well the Ultra Easy is certainly harder than some ultra options in NZ, it is not the hardest neither.
+While the Ultra Easy is certainly harder than some ultra options in NZ, it is not the hardest either.
 We don’t want this to actually be easy, nor impossible to achieve.
 The 20hr cutoff is there to motivate you, to keep you always moving forward.

 Q: Are there Aid Stations and drop bags?